WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **ETL code** can be written using **Python or Scala**

 * as the Load step of the ETL, you can load data to **Redshift, RDS, S3**

+#### Job bookmarks

+- A **checkpoint**, basically it tells the _AWS Glue_ what data it should process

+* You can pick three values:
+  - _Disabled_ (default): no checkpoint, every time you run the job, the whole data set is traversed
+  - _Enabled_: only traverse the added files
+  - _Pause_: you can pick files relatives to job, for example _I want to traverse files that the job 2 did not cover, unit and including job 4_

 #### Glue materialized views